CURVX/Git-Practice/README.md

 - `git push --set-upstream origin master` OR
 - `git push -u origin master` ( -u as a shorthand for --set-upstream)

+> The `-u` flag adds it as a remote tracking branch.
+After setting up the tracking branch, `git push` can be invoked without any parameters to automatically push the branch to the central repository.

 ### Pushing to a new repository

 To push to a repository that you haven't made yet, or is empty: